spig95/riocontra-translator/README.md

 translating from Italian to Riocontra!
 :sunglasses:

-For the moment, this is available only in italian :it:.
-An english-to-riocontra translator and an english version of the website will be ready in 3020 to celebrate the 1kth anniversary of the website.
+For the moment, this is available only in Italian.
+An English-to-Riocontra translator and an English version of the website will be ready in 3020 to celebrate the 1kth anniversary of the website.

 ### Seriously, what's this?

 COVID confinement gave me some time to learn HTML/CSS/JS basics.
-This was my first playground to test what I have learnt. :metal:
+This was my first playground to test what I have learned. :metal: